-The accompanying financial statements of the Company have been prepared on a historical cost basis.
-The financial statements are presented in Philippine Peso ( $\mathbb{P}$ ), the functional currency of the Company and all values are rounded to the nearest peso except otherwise indicated.
+The accompanying financial statements of the Company have been prepared on a historical cost basis, except for financial assets at fair value through other comprehensive income (FVOCI) which is measured at fair value.
+The financial statements are presented in Philippine peso (P), the functional currency of the Company and all values are rounded to the nearest peso except otherwise indicated.